mfornace/nupack-docs-dev/sources/analysis.md

 > <img src="/figs/analysis/6-pairs.png" alt="Pair probability output" title="Example pair probability output" width="400" />

+For some use cases, you may wish to convert a `PairsMatrix` to a `scipy` matrix via the `to_sparse()` method.

+!!!
+Note
-Note that some users may need to include `%matplotlib inline` at the top of their notebook for the plot to appear.
+    Note that some users may need to include `%matplotlib inline` at the top of the Jupyter notebook for the pairs plot to appear.

 ---